msimbo/code-challenge-2/readme.md

 # Code Challenge 2
 ### 1st Process
-1. Forked code challenge 2 from [Instruction Page](https://github.com/msimbo/code-challenge-2)
+1. Forked code challenge 2 from [Instruction Page](https://github.com/msimbo/code-challenge-2), which creates a copy of the code challenge 2 Repository (Repo) into my own Github account.
-2. Cloned code challenge 2 to my directory **"git clone http://"**
+2. Cloned code challenge 2 to my directory **git clone http://**
 3. Searched online for **Vector Logos & Icons**
 4. I added additional **logos & icons** to my *Directory*
 5. Made sure all is in sync with github